Blog: No room for small talk

 Interesting little story this week.
 Normally, communication and language barriers are the problems that stereotypically come hand in hand with outsourcing, a problem area we have always focussed on trying to eliminate.
 However, this week, I encountered an area, which I believe we can improve on but it wasn’t your stereotypical example, which made things interesting…

-Elena, our COO, had a great idea a month or so ago, suggesting that we bring our resident English teacher plus size bathing suits in Minsk, also called Elena, across to the UK to meet our clients in the UK to understand how we could improve our communication and interaction skills.
+Elena, our COO, had a great idea a month or so ago, suggesting that we bring our resident English teacher plus size bathing suits, also called Elena, across to the UK to meet our clients in the UK to understand how we could improve our communication and interaction skills.

 We approached a number of clients and asked if they would be able to give us some of their time to talk with Elena.
 We were lucky enough that a number of them agreed to help!